Day 1: Depart U.S. for Palermo, Italy

 Day 5: Palermo/Monreale/Agrigento En route to Agrigento today, we stop in nearby Monreale.
 Sitting on the slopes of Monte Caputo, Monreale looks over La Conca d’Oro, or “the Golden Shell,” a richly fertile valley studded with groves of orange, olive, and almond trees.
 Here we visit the city’s celebrated cathedral, another gem of Arab-Norman Palermo and one of the finest examples of Norman architecture still in existence.
 The imposing main façade and ornate outer cloister serve to prepare us for the cathedral’s breathtaking main sanctuary, where every inch of wall and ceiling space is covered with painstakingly detailed mosaics.
 Crafted by artisans from Constantinople (now Istanbul), the dazzling mosaics contain some 4,850 pounds of pure gold.
 Next we visit a nearby family-owned winery, where we enjoy a wine tasting and lunch.
 Our journey then continues; late this afternoon we reach Agrigento and our hotel, where we dine together tonight.
 B,L,D

 Day 6: Agrigento This morning we visit the Valley of the Temples, a UNESCO site and archaeological zone whose ruins of fallen Doric temples and sanctuaries date to Greek rule in the 5th century BCE.
 Known in its heyday as “the most beautiful city of mortals,” Agrigento was one of the leading cities during the Golden Age of ancient Greece.
 Our tour features both the eastern zone, where we see the beautifully preserved Temple of Concordia (c.
 430 BCE), and the western zone, with the massive temple of Olympian Zeus, believed to be the largest Doric temple ever built.
 From the outdoor sites, we then move on to Agrigento’s archaeological museum, with exhibits and artifacts that tell the story of this outpost of classical Greece.
-We have an afternoon at leisure before we reconvene for a cooking lesson and dinner together tonight.
+Then we return to our hotel for a cooking lesson and dinner.
 B,D

 Day 7: Agrigento/Piazza Armerina/Syracuse We travel across Sicily’s southern reaches today to Syracuse (Siracusa), stopping along the way in Piazza Armerina to visit Villa Romana del Casale, an elaborate 4th-century CE villa and UNESCO site boasting one of the richest, and largest, collections of mosaics in the Roman world.
 Thanks to having been buried by landslides, the villa, its vivid frescoes, and the more than 3,200 square feet of mosaics survived the millennia in remarkably good shape.
 Following our tour here, we continue on to Syracuse, arriving late this afternoon.
 Once the largest city in the ancient world, Syracuse today is an alluring spot known for its superb archaeological sites and the relaxed seaside ambience of its Baroque old town.
 B,L,D